cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 ### Other Strategies

 The *PC Mag* and [*The Washington Post*][washPost] (paywalled) articles suggest that **we turn off email notifications**.
-The point is that if we receive a lot of emails, then email becomes too distracting.
+The point is that if we receive a lot of emails, then email becomes too distracting, and distractions are the bane of focus.
 Instead, *The Washington Post* suggests that we simply **check our email only a few times per day** (but probably at most twice a day is sufficient).
 The aim here is to be intentional about using email (and this applies to any other communication technology)